-Senator Ron Wyden (D-Oregon) introduced a bill to senate called The Marijuana Revenue and Regulation Act, fittingly designated S. 420.
+Senator Ron Wyden (D-Oregon) introduces S. 420, a bill to legalize cannabis.
+Dubbed as The Marijuana Revenue and Regulation Act and fittingly designated as S. 420.

-This bill aims to responsibly legalize, tax, and regulate marijuana at the federal level.
+S. 420 bill aims to responsibly legalize, tax, and regulate cannabis at the federal level.
 This goes to show that the falsified walls of prohibition are breaking down and our great nation is one step closer to national legalization.
 If this bill were to go through it would deschedule marijuana by removing it from the Controlled Substances Act, allow marijuana to be regulated similar to alcohol, and states would be able to establish their own marijuana regulatory policies free from federal interference.